FudaWiki/fudawiki-files/tori-sashi.md

 The **Lord** tells to the **Servant**, *"Servant, I want a [name of bird] caught today."*
 The **Servant** then tells to the **Bird Catcher**, *"Bird catcher, please catch a [name of bird]."*

+> There is **only one bird needed to be caught** per game, and it cannot be changed during the game.
+{.is-warning}

 The **Bird Catcher** then **finds the person with the card containing the name of the bird** asked by the Lord.
+That player reveals their role.

 - If the Bird Catcher chooses correctly, then the game ends and the human role players win: the **player holding the correct bird pays 1 chip to the Lord, Servant, and the Bird Catcher**.
+- If the Bird Catcher chooses a non-bird, then the game ends and the human role players lose.
+The **Lord, Servant, and the Bird Catcher pay 2 chips to the player holding the non-bird**.
-- If the Bird Catcher chooses the wrong bird, then the **Lord, Servant, and the Bird Catcher pays 1 chip to the player holding the wrong bird**.
+- If the Bird Catcher chooses the wrong bird, then the Bird Catcher is out of the game.
+The **Lord, Servant, and the Bird Catcher pay 1 chip to the player holding the wrong bird**.
 The game continues.

+The **Lord** tells to the **Servant**, *"Servant, why don't you try catching a [name of bird] yourself?"*

+The **Servant** then **finds the person with the card containing the name of the bird** asked by the Lord.
+That player reveals their role.

+- If the Servant chooses correctly, then the game ends: the **player holding the correct bird pays 2 chips to the Lord and Servant**.
-If the Bird Catcher chooses all birds correctly, the game ends and the Bird Catcher wins.
+- If the Servant chooses a non-bird, then the game ends and the human role players lose.
+The **Lord and Servant pay 4 chips to the player holding the non-bird**.

-If the Bird Catcher chooses the wrong bird, then the Bird Catcher drinks/takes a punishment.
-The game then ends.
+- If the Servant chooses the wrong bird, then the Servant is out of the game.
+The **Lord and Servant pay 2 chips to the player holding the wrong bird**.
+The game continues.

+The Lord says, *"I will catch a [name of bird] myself."*

+The **Lord** then **finds the person with the card containing the name of the bird** asked by the Lord.
+That player reveals their role.

+- If the Lord chooses correctly, then the game ends: the **player holding the correct bird pays 4 chips to the Lord**.
+- If the Lord chooses a non-bird, then the game ends and the human role players lose.
+The **Lord pays 8 chips to the player holding the non-bird**.
+- If the Lord chooses the wrong bird, then the game ends and the human role players lose.
+The **Lord pays 4 chips to the player holding the wrong bird**.

-The game may be played as many times as desired.
+The game may be played for a desired number of games, or until a player runs out of chips.

+# Tori-sashi using Hanafuda
+Since a hanafuda deck contains many birds, a selection of hanafuda cards can be used to play Tori-sashi.

+Lord: Full Moon
+Servant: Curtain
+Bird Catcher: Rainman

+6 Birds: Crane, Bush Warbler, Cuckoo, Geese, Swallow, Chicken(Phoenix)

+Non-Birds: Bridge, Butterflies, Boar, Sake Cup, Deer, or any Ribbon or Chaff.

 # Bibliography
 - https://www.asahi-net.or.jp/~rp9h-tkhs/dg_toris.htm